from the 1946 School photo

 Dick Housden was a pupil at SGS, entering in 1942.
 Lionel Fleet arrived the following year and also came to teach here a year after Dick came back (is this some kind of record?).

-He writes in 2012: "I was a lecturer then Hon.
+He wrote in 2012: "I was a lecturer then Hon.
 Research associate at ICS (Institute of Computing Studies) Gordon Square in the 1960s.
 I also lectured at Birkbeck and occasionally at UCL before moving to a senior position at UEA in 1969.
 From there I accepted a post at the OU."

 At a ceremony in Ely Cathedral in 1998 he became an Emeritus Professor in the OU and was Pro-Vice Chancellor.